topwire/topwire/README.md

 ## Concepts

-### Rendering Context
+### Topwire Context

-The rendering context is a piece of information, that defines, which content element should be rendered standalone, without anything else that is available on the page.
+The topwire context is a piece of information, that defines, which content element should be rendered standalone, without anything else that is available on the page.
 Most of the time it will be a content element containing an Extbase plugin.